NRL teams: Milford to half, Reynolds in for 'Dogs

 Cronulla Sutherland Sharks vs. New Zealand Warriors, PointsBet Stadium, 4:05pm (AEST)

 Sharks: 1.
 William Kennedy 2.
 Sione Katoa 3.
 Jesse Ramien 4.
 Siosifa Talakai 5.
 Ronaldo Mulitalo 6.
 Matt Moylan 7.
 Nicho Hynes 8.
 Toby Rudolf 9.
 Blayke Brailey 10.
 Braden Hamlin-Uele 11.
 Briton Nikora 12.
 Teig Wilton 13.
 Dale Finucane Bench: 14.
 Cameron McInnes 15.
 Royce Hunt 16.
 Jack Williams 17.
-Braydon Trindall Reserves: 18.
-Connor Tracey 19.
-Thomas Hazelton 20.
-Mawene Hiroti 21.
-Samuel Stonestreet 22.
-Tuku Hau Tapuha
+Braydon Trindall Reserves: 21.
+Samuel Stonestreet 19.
+Thomas Hazelton

-Verdict: The Sharks started slowly, but really kicked into gear tin the second half against the Dragons last week with halfback Nicho Hynes returning to his best form after being out injured.
-The Warriors continued to show thatthey are a whole new team under new coach Andrew Webster, beating the Bulldogs after a poor start.
-This might be a lot tougher to pick that it looks.
+Verdict: The Sharks started slowly, but really kicked into gear in the second half against the Dragons last week with halfback Nicho Hynes returning to his best form after being out injured.
+The Warriors continued to show that they are a whole new team under new coach Andrew Webster, beating the Bulldogs after a poor start.
+This might be a lot tougher to pick than it looks.

 Tip: Sharks by 4